"Her performances were excellent and powerful. Ms. Yamamoto was at all times the professional artist and educator,

 needed in educating young people for their future in a global society." — Clearwater High School, Clearwater, FL

 Kuniko Yamamoto enchants audiences of every age with dramatic storytelling using myths and fables from ancient and modern Japan, spiced with social revelations to educate and amuse.
-Kuniko uses traditional Japanese music, handcrafted masks, stylized movement and a touch of magic to create an artistic balance of illusion and reality.
-For younger children, Japanese Storytelling with Origami uses folded paper animals and faces, which come alive in folk tales.
+In Magical Mask, Music and Mime of Japan Kuniko uses traditional Japanese music, handcrafted masks, stylized movement and a touch of magic to create an artistic balance of illusion and reality.
+For younger children, Origami Tales uses folded paper animals and faces, which come alive in folk tales.
 Every program encourages audience interaction and participation, with each narrative carefully selected for cultural and moral perspectives.
 Trained in dance and traditional arts in her native Osaka, Japana, Kuniko has lived in Florida since 1992.

 Kuniko has received national exposure performing Japanese Storytelling at the Silk Road International Exposition and on Kansai National TV in 1985.
 In the last two decades she has been presenting her programs throughout the United States.
 She is also recognized by the Florida, South Carolina, and North Carolina of Arts Council since 2000.
 A passionate origami folder, Kuniko received the Tempo Award from Origami USA in 2007.